Wondering, which Is The Best Aspect Ratio For Online Use?

 Imagine composition is the term used to explain how the subject is framed within the photograph.
 If we consider any image, we can break it into grids.
 These virtual-grids are also found as a feature on your phone camera.
 It involves dividing your image into thirds — horizontally and vertically.

 The right aspect ratio, therefore, does not exist.
-The choice of the correct aspect ratio is purely based on the end-point of this product.
+The choice of the correct ratio is purely based on the end-point of this product.
 These images must be created to fit the guidelines of the platform.

 The aspect ratio for each platform is mentioned at the time of the upload.
 While creating the content for online posting, keep an eye out for these formats.
 While all platforms will suggest a different ratio, keep your composition in a way that is conducive for cropping whenever needed.

-As an exercise, open the camera setting on your phone and notice the various aspect ratios listed.
+As an exercise, open the camera setting on your phone and notice the various ratios listed.
 Set your camera to each of these ratios and click a photo with the same subject.
 (Example, a coffee-cup on the table).

 Notice the difference in each of these images you clicked.
 You will realize how there is a different space around the subject in each photo.
 With this exercise, you will practically understand the nuances of aspect ratio.